 I will be here to serve you and will work for you.

-It is vital to the future of Newton that we have thriving village centers and preserve what is best about Newton.
 Development is important for the city and I favor responsible development.
 But the city council’s job is to push the developers hard to get the correct projects for Newton.
 We must be tougher.
-It is not enough for developers to promise to install bike racks and environmental practices, those should be standard requirements.
+It is not enough for developers to promise to install bike racks and environmental practices – those should be standard requirements.

 I will be your voice on the council.
 I will listen to the residents of the area being impacted and to the City as a whole to get the best projects possible.